Teaching and Learning

 We aim to support every student to have a post school pathway.
 Accordingly, we offer work ready curriculum across all year levels, and encourage students in taking opportunities to engage in work experience.
 The school works consistently to link outgoing students to constructive post school options, and offers ongoing support through our Aboriginal Secondary Education Transition Officer for up to 12 months post school completion.

-English lessons are part of the curriculum across all year levels, the National Curriculum in years eight and nine, and SACE English in years 10-12.
+English lessons are part of the curriculum across all year levels, the National Curriculum in years seven, eight and nine, and SACE English in years 10-12.
 We have intensive reading blocks each day as well as an intensive intervention program for students requiring additional support.

-Maths lessons are part of the curriculum across all year levels, National Curriculum in years eight and nine, and SACE Maths in years 10-12.
+Maths lessons are part of the curriculum across all year levels, National Curriculum in years seven, eight and nine, and SACE Maths in years 10-12.
 Maths is integrated into all subject areas and students requiring additional support are involved in an intervention program.

 STEM is an important focus at Warriappendi.
 It allows students to develop knowledge, skills and understanding in STEM subjects and to apply that learning to shape their world.
 Students experience these subjects and apply their skills in new ways using collaboration, problem solving and interdisciplinary thinking.
 The STEM approach to teaching and learning gives students the opportunity to work on challenging problems and projects.